Don't Wait, Collaborate!

 Our team of experts in infectious diseases, immunology, medical anthropology, risk communication, machine learning and data science, can help you to tailor therapeutic and preventive solutions to those most at risk.
 To this end, we are already working with a number of community-based clinics and large hospital systems in COVID-19 research in the United States and Europe as well as with partners in Low and Middle Income Countries.

-If you are interested in working with and/or to get access to our mobile apps or to solicit subject matter expertise, please complete this form and begin the collaboration process.
+If you are interested in working with and/or to get access to our mobile apps or chatbots or if you like to solicit subject matter expertise, please complete this form and begin the collaboration process.
 We are contributing know-how to many different aspects of the global response.